Registration will be unavailable on August 3, 2015 for bill processing. Registration will resume on August 4, 2015 for the fall 2015 semester.

 Are you ready to build your next schedule?
 The Bobcat Schedule Builder is a great tool that assists in finding the classes you need in a way that fits your life.
 After you are done creating the perfect schedule you can ‘Send to Cart’ and register for the classes immediately (provided you have an active time ticket).
-You can find the new tool by signing into Student Self-Service and clicking the Student tab.
+You can find the new tool by signing into Texas State Self-Service and clicking the Student tab.

 A tutorial for registering with Bobcat Schedule Builder can be downloaded here.

 Or you can view the tutorial via the Answers@TexasState site by searching for 'Register Bobcat'.

 Need to update your SSN?
 Click here